News

 2. About this new content

-■About the MR (Mixed Reality) technology used and the mobile sound experience service “oto rea”
+■About the Mixed Reality (MR) technology and the roaming acoustic experience service "oto rea"

-The MR technology used this time is a system called "Auris" developed by GATARI, which uses VPS (Visual Positioning System) to recognize the position and orientation of the smartphone from the image carried by the user, and then creates a preset sound. can be played.
-Audio information can be placed with centimeter precision, making it possible to create spaces and experiences that go beyond mere audio guidance. ``oto rea'' is an audio experience service produced and directed by NOMURA, using this ``Auris'' platform.
+The MR technology used this time is a system called "Auris" developed by GATARI, which uses a VPS (Visual Positioning System) to recognize the position and orientation of the user from the image on their smartphone and plays pre-set sounds.
+Audio information can be positioned with centimeter-level accuracy, making it possible to create spaces and experiences that go beyond simple audio guides. "oto rea" is an audio experience service produced and directed by NOMURA, using "Auris" as a platform.

 https://www.nomlog.nomurakougei.co.jp/article/detail/191/

-The content also includes sound effects tailored to the content of the experience, such as the sound of waves and the sound of car engines, creating a sound production that goes beyond simply explaining displays.
+The content also includes sound effects that are tailored to the experience, such as the sounds of waves and car engines, creating an audio production that goes beyond simple displays explanations.

 Condition of zone 2